Dynatrace-APAC/dynatrace-apac.github.io/workshops/azure-partner.md

   ![Dynatrace-weather-service](assets/bootcamp/azure/Dynatrace-weather-express-serviceview.png)

 Negative
-: How many services are detected for weather-**express**?
+: What services were detected for weather-**express**?
 Do you think there are any missing services?

 ### (b) Investigate the PurePaths
-- Deep dive into some of the PurePaths
+- Deep dive into some of the PurePaths, especially those purepaths with the URL **/current**
   ![Dynatrace-weather-service](assets/bootcamp/azure/Dynatrace-weather-express-pp.gif)

 > Do you notice that some purepaths have errors?